mcdonagj/Tiptabs/README.md

     ```sh
     docker-compose up
     ```
     To remove the service stack, run `docker-compose down`.
-Future services added to this project will be built using this method.
+    This method is helpful for debugging swarm mode.

+4. Launch Tiptabs on `docker-swarm`.
+    As of 5/18/2019, Tiptabs' service stack can be launched in a Docker Swarm environment.
+Core services, like the frontend, backend, & database services are created with two replicas spread across the available worker nodes.
+Other helpful services, like `adminer` and `visualizer` are places on the master node.
+To launch Tiptabs with onto Docker Swarm, navigate to the module directory:
+    ```sh
+    docker stack deploy --compose-file docker-compose.yml tiptabs
+    ```
+    To remove the services from the swarm, run `docker service rm tiptabs`.

-4. Installation via command line interface (CLI).
+5. Installation via command line interface (CLI).
     Manually installing these packages using the commands below will not alter the execution of this repository.
     ```sh
     pip install requests